mineo/mplayer-autocmd/README.rst

 There are only three supported options (or keys):

+options
+    A string containg the arguments to pass to mplayer for this profile.

 regex
     A regular expression that has to match the filename using Pythons `re.search`_ function in order for the other stuff in the section to be